Docs Performance Testing

 CAPABILITIES=performance \

-MAX_CONCURRENT=4 \
+PERF_ENABLED=true \

-Environment Variable Description
+Environment Variable Default Description

-COORDINATOR_ADDR Admin node gRPC address (host:5773)
+COORDINATOR_ADDR Admin node gRPC address (host:5773) — required for grpc mode

-RUNNER_NAME Human-readable name for this runner
+RUNNER_NAME mockarty-runner Human-readable name for this runner

 Scheduling